Scottrock/ZenSwingWallet/docs/Readme-Windows.md

 # [ZClassic](http://zclassic.org) Desktop GUI Wallet - for Windows

+This version of the swing wallet does not have a windows version at present - when it does, you could follow these instructions:

 The [ZClassic](http://zclassic.org) development team has released a [version for Windows](https://github.com/z-classic/zclassic/releases/tag/v1.0.5a).
 Before installing the GUI wallet on Windows you need to install ZClassic on Windows.